CenturyLinkCloud/PublicKB/General/Authentication/enhanced-security-master-account-registration.md

 }}}
 ### Description

 As part of our efforts to increase the security of your accounts using the SavvisStation Portal and Private Cloud (DCC), you will need to go through a one-time setup to create a new Master Account.
+You may also choose to use a Master Account to log into Cloud Application Manager.
 Once setup is complete, for your security, you will receive a one-time prompt to provide credentials for your services to link them to your master account; as a result, you will be able to navigate between them without re-authenticating going forward.
 Other security improvements include optional multi-factor authentication through your smart phone (soft token) and the ability to set up multiple security questions for account validation and retrieval purposes.

 This article steps you through creating a master account.